pism/pism/doc/sphinx/installation/prerequisites.rst

-   PROJ_,  version 6.0 or newer (used to compute longitude-latitude grid coordinates and cell bounds) PnetCDF_, Can be used for faster parallel I/O ParallelIO_, Can be used for faster parallel I/O YAC_, version 3.4 or newer (used to interpolate inputs read from NetCDF files; this requires PROJ_ as well)
+   PROJ_,  version 6.0 or newer (used to compute longitude-latitude grid coordinates and cell bounds) PnetCDF_, Can be used for faster parallel I/O
+   YAC_, version 3.4 or newer (used to interpolate inputs read from NetCDF files; this requires PROJ_ as well)

 Python_ is needed for the PETSc installation process; a number of PISM's pre- and